 When you're in a group FaceTime call with multiple little people bubbles, FaceTime usually makes the current speaker's bubble larger on the screen.
-With an accessibility update, FaceTime will recognize when someone is speaking in Sign Language and make that person's bubble bigger.
+With the iOS 14 and iPadOS 14 accessibility update, FaceTime will recognize when someone is speaking in Sign Language and make that person's bubble bigger.

-For those using Real-Time Text for phone calls, you will be able to switch out of the phone call to access another app on your phone.
+For those using Real-Time Text for phone calls, you can switch out of the phone call to access another app on your phone.
 When the person on the other end of the call speaks, you'll receive a notification with what was said.
 You can also respond to that notification without having to switch back to the phone call.

 Hearing health upgrades

-Thanks to the Noise app added in iOS 6, we can get notifications on our wrist when we're in an environment that's louder than the recommended decibel level.
-In watchOS 7, this works with headphones.
+The Noise app, which first appears in watchOS 6, sends you a notification on our wrist when we're in an environment that's louder than the recommended decibel level.
+In watchOS 7, this works with headphones, too.